How to sell a service with uncertain outcomes: Model

 \section{Model}

 We now formally describe our model for selling a service.
 A problem instance consists of a tuple $(A, Q, [T])$, where $A$ is a finite set of actions, $Q$ is a finite set of outcomes, and $[T]$ is a finite set of $T$ buyer types.
-Each action $a\in A$ incurs cost $c(a)$ for the seller and leads to a distribution $\mathbf{p}^a \in \Delta_Q$ over outcomes\footnote{We use the notation $\Delta_Q= \{ \mathbf{p} \in [0,1]^Q: \sum_{q\in Q} p_q = 1 \}$ for the simplex supported on $Q$.}, with $p^a_q$ denoting the probability with which outcome $q$ is realized.
+Let $\Delta_Q= \{ \mathbf{p} \in [0,1]^Q: \sum_{q\in Q} p_q = 1 \}$ be the simplex supported on $Q$.
+Each action $a\in A$ incurs cost $c(a)$ for the seller and leads to a distribution $\mathbf{p}^a \in \Delta_Q$ over outcomes, with $p^a_q$ denoting the probability with which outcome $q$ is realized.
 This stochastic outcome distribution is introduced to capture the highly uncertain performance outcomes when providers sell training services to downstream users \citep{sun2023automl}.

-The buyer type $t \in [T]$ is drawn from a prior type distribution $\mu = (\mu^1,\lds,\mu^T) \in \Delta_{[T]}$ known to the seller.
-If $\mu^t = 0$ for some $t$ then the buyer type never shows up and can be excluded, so we assume that $\mu^t > 0$ for all $t\in [T]$.
+The buyer type $t \in [T]$ is drawn from a distribution $\mu = (\mu^1,\lds,\mu^T) \in \Delta_{[T]}$ known to the seller.
+Without loss of generality, we assume that $\mu^t > 0$ for all $t\in [T]$.
 Each type $t$ is associated with a \emph{valuation vector} $\mathbf{v}^t \in \bR^Q$ such that $v^t_q$ is type $t$'s value for outcome $q$.
 As is common in contract design, we assume that the buyer type does not affect the action-to-outcome transition probabilities \citep{dutting2024algorithmic, guruganesh2021contracts, guruganesh2023menus, zuo2024new}.

 \paragraph{Menus of contracts.}

 We define a \emph{menu} $\cM$ as a set of contracts, where each contract $\cC = (a, w, \mathbf{x}) \in \cM$ specifies an action $a \in A$, an upfront price $w \in \bR_{\ge 0}$, and a vector of usage prices $\mathbf{x} \in \bR^Q_{\geq 0}$ where $x_q$ is the usage price for outcome $q \in Q$.